lakerko/events-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

+## Some notes

+1. I didn't use any component library (other then date picker), so that you could see my styling.
+If it was my project, I would use some.
+2. I didn't do any testing unfortunately.
+I've never done test (in every work there wasn't time for it, in my side project it's the same story).
+My aspiration was to learn them for this assignment.
+Unfortunately for me, I didn't have time for it.
+I plan to do them for my side project in upcoming month or so, but so far, nothing.
+I failed.
+3. I wanted to add date validation, that's what I was trying to do for the past 3 hours.
+But I deleted it, because I couldn't make the date plus time pattern work.
+I failed.
+4. In real application, I wouldn't be so naive with the data sources.
+I wouldn't request all the data, I would use query params or something.
+And I would implement lazy loading on scroll or some such.
+But for these fake data I chose not to.
+5. Some unforseen life events changed my harmonogram, I was hoping to do a better job.
+I'm sorry in advance.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.